breatheco-de/the-misspell-chalenge/README.md

 ## 📝 Instructions:

-1. Find one misspell on any of the 4Geeks lessons, projects or exercises and create a `pull request` with the fix.
+1. Find one misspell on any of the 4Geeks lessons, projects or exercises and create a `pull request` with the fix. uwu

 > **IMPORTANT**: Please find another project to fix, this project has already been fixed enough 😂